 Resolve to breathe again

 Being the child and caregiver of a parent with lung disease can be challenging.
 Taking care of yourself will help you take better care of your loved one.
 Participating in your parent’s daily activities while helping them feel as independent as possible could help you both live full and satisfying lives.
 Enjoy your time together exercising or cooking, and consider alternative treatment options.
-If you or a loved one has lung disease, contact the Lung Institute today for more information about cellular therapy.
+If you or a loved one has lung disease, contact the Lung Health Institute today for more information about cellular therapy.